Sitecore/jss/docs/data/routes/docs/fundamentals/services/app-import/en.md

 # App Import

-JSS App Import enables the [code-first](../dev-workflows/overview) dev workflow to import a JSS app that has been defined structually while disconnected from Sitecore, and create the necessary item infrastructure in Sitecore to run the app when it's connected.
+JSS App Import enables the [code-first](../dev-workflows/overview) dev workflow to import a JSS app that has been defined structurally while disconnected from Sitecore, and create the necessary item infrastructure in Sitecore to run the app when it's connected.
 App import runs as a service endpoint on the Sitecore CM server that accepts deployments from the JSS app.

 App import _does not_ import your JSS app's build artifacts, only the Sitecore items, because: